adnruiz/Proyecto-Final-Web-Ecom/README.md

 npm run eject --> Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

 We suggest that you begin by typing: cd frontend npm start

-Bulding Product Screen
+# Bulding Product Screen

 1. Install react-router-dom
 2. Use BrowserRouter and Route for Home Screen
 3. Create HomeScreen
 4. Add product list
 5. Create productScreen
 6. Add new Route from product details to App

+# Crating Node.js Server

+1. run npm init in root folder
+2. update package.json setting type 'module'
+3. Add .js to imports
+4. npm to install express
+5. creating server.js
+6. installing nodemon to listen to changes
+7. add start command as node backend/server.js
+8. require express
+9. create route for /
+10. move products.js from frontend to backend
+11. create a route for /api/products